 Last but not least – you should go with the TPE if you plan to stay predominantly at RV campsites on your journeys.
 A well-designed TPE hose will easily recover from various abuses and even if run over by another RV.
 The same should not be expected from a lightweight HTS hose.

 Some manufacturers equip this end of their hoses with a universal tapered rubber doughnut nozzle.
 A nice extra feature to have is a translucent end-section (or the elbow itself) that will allow you to make sure that the hose is empty all the way down before you remove it.
 This kind of information is priceless.

 We’ve covered most of what you will need to make an educated purchase of a drain hose that would be right for your needs.
 Additionally, we will explain how to use them properly.

 Preparation (before you arrive): buy and use a box of disposable gloves.
-A box should last you a whole season and will save you many worries about sufficiently guarding your hands from unsanitary equipment.
+A box should last you a whole season and will save you many worries about sufficiently guarding your hands against unsanitary equipment.

-Put a pair of disposable gloves on before you do anything – even opening your RV storage compartment.
-Extract your RV sewage hose from the storage compartment, and remove the safety caps (if so equipped).
+Put a pair of disposable gloves on before you do anything – even opening your RV storage compartment, put a glove on each hand.
+Extract your RV sewer hose from the storage compartment, and remove the safety caps (if so equipped).
 Take it and go towards the dump station terminal.
 Insert the respected end of your line into the terminal (sometimes it’s just a hole).

 Open the fresh water and give that drain hose a thorough 40-60 seconds wash.
 Bear in mind that the other end of your waste drain line should still be connected to the dump terminal as you do so.